 Yesh Din is a volunteer organisation working to defend the human rights of the Palestinian civilian population under Israeli occupation.
 Yesh Din views the occupation as a main source of the violation of the human rights of the Palestinian population and therefore seeks to end it.

 The Foundation for Fundamental Rights is an organisation of attorneys and socially active individuals working towards the advancement, protection and enforcement of fundamental human rights.
 The foundation represents those who have been denied their rights to due process due to drone strikes in Waziristan or forced disappearances in the cities of Pakistan and against the excesses of the Pakistani state and foreign governments.

 Reprieve is a small organisation of human rights defenders that provide free legal and investigative support to people facing execution, and those victimised by states’ abusive counter-terror policies – rendition, torture, extrajudicial imprisonment and extrajudicial killing.

 One World Research | Research Partners

-One World Research is a consulting firm that provides services of litigation and advocacy assistance, investigative services, research, and consulting to clients such as law firms, universities, governmental agencies, non-governmental organisations, advocacy groups, journalists, and filmmakers.
+One World Research is a consulting firm that provides litigation and advocacy assistance, investigative services and research to clients including law firms, universities, governmental agencies, non-governmental organisations, advocacy groups, journalists and filmmakers.

 Al Jazeera English | Institutional Partners

-Al Jazeera English (AJE) is an international state-funded 24-hour English-language news and current affairs TV channel.
-Al Jazeera has produced a short documentary on Forensic Architecture’s early work in Palestine, called The Architecture of Violence.
+Al Jazeera English is an international state-funded English-language media organisation.
+Al Jazeera previously produced a short documentary on Forensic Architecture’s early work in Palestine, called The Architecture of Violence.